aftabtoalam/india-vc-list/README.md

 ## Contributing

 This only stays useful if people keep adding to it and fixing what's wrong.
-All contributions happen through git — no forms, no external links.
+All contributions happen through git, no forms, no external links.

 **To add or update an investor:**